Admin-7/Mr-Robot-techniques/Digital-fight-training.md

 > [[Wiki|Home]] ▸ [[Activities and events]] ▸ **Digital fight training**

+> ⚠️ This has been superseded by [Black Hat Bash Back](https://github.com/AnarchoTechNYC/meta/tree/master/train-the-trainers/black-hat-bash-back/).

 * Tagline: Duel in cyberspace by both defending and attacking networks and devices with "live fire" (but simulated) tools and techniques.
 * Description: Practice defending against and executing a specific real-world threat in a live (but simulated) duel against your sparring partners.
 If you can set up a new email account, you can learn how to set up a network, service, or device as well as how to hack into it.
 In each session, we'll demystify a specific threat (network monitoring, password recovery, web app compromise, etc) by pairing off into groups and switching between one of two roles: "attacker" or "defender."
 Defenders are tasked with configuring one or more services, devices, or networks to withstand cyber attacks, while attackers will be tasked with breaching and/or exfiltrating data from those services, devices, or networks.
 After a short time, attackers become defenders and defenders become attackers, and the duels repeat, so everyone gets a chance to be both an attacker and defender.
 This is not about winning or losing, but rather sparring in a digital arena to better understand the terrain, expand your capabilities in it, and become an expert at both offensive and defensive techniques.
 * See also: [Black Hat Bash Back](https://github.com/AnarchoTechNYC/meta/tree/master/train-the-trainers/black-hat-bash-back/)